Risolat/rsschool-cv/CV.md

    - Fluent in English

-   - I got 6.0 fro IELTS
+   - I got 6.0 from IELTS